 If you have any of these risk factors, be sure to discuss them with your doctor.
 Your doctor may suggest a different form of birth control for you.

 There are two main reasons why NuvaRing can cause blood clots.
 First, NuvaRing contains desogestrel, a form of the hormone progesterone.
 Desogestrel is classified as a third-generation progestin.
 (That means it is the third version of the drug to come on the market.)
-According to one study, third-generation progestins are linked to an increased risk of blood clots, although it’s not fully understood why.
+According to

 Second, the way your body absorbs the hormones from your birth control can also affect your blood clot risk.
 When you take hormones by mouth, such as with birth control pills, your body breaks down some of the hormones in your stomach and intestines.
 Then the hormones enter your bloodstream.
 However, with NuvaRing, your body absorbs the hormones directly into your bloodstream.
 This difference may add to the higher rates of blood clots in NuvaRing users than in women who take the pill.
 Again, the reason for the increased risk is not fully understood.